Ready to Hang?

 At last!
 Get your hammer and nails and stake your claims to that empty wall space!
 Hang your prints, level them, and step back to admire your work.
 Rearrange the order of the prints to your heart’s content.

 About those minor failures?
 No need to hang your head!
 Pull out the nails and fill the holes with spackle.
-After the spackle dries, use a Q-tip to apply touch up wall color.
+After the spackle dries, use a small paintbrush to apply touch-up wall color.

 Fagan attended The Hammonasset School, a private arts high school in Connecticut, where she began writing and taking photographs.
 She earned a BA in English at Grinnell College (Grinnell, Iowa) and the University of Illinois, Chicago (UIC).
 She has an MA in Linguistics with a specialization in teaching English as a second language (ESL) from UIC.
 Fagan later gained an associate degree in Web Development from DePaul University in Chicago.